Verdad oculta

-Verdad oculta is a Colombian police crime drama television series deloveped by Dramax for RCN Televisión that premiered on this network on 1 July 2020.
-The drama is based on the book by Germán Castro Caycedo, Una verdad oscura.
-It is written by Verónica Triana and Pedro Miguel Rozo, and directed by Rodrigo Triana and Jorge Alí Triana.
+Verdad oculta is a Colombian police crime drama television series developed by Dramax for RCN Televisión that premiered on 1 July 2020.
+Based on the book Una verdad oscura by Germán Castro Caycedo, it was written by Verónica Triana and Pedro Miguel Rozo, and directed by Rodrigo Triana and Jorge Alí Triana.

 The series was acquired by Sony Pictures Television for worldwide distribution.
 It is filmed in places like Urabá, Chocó, Costa Atlantica, La Dorada, Medellín and Bogotá.

 The series is stars Verónica Orozco as Diana Manrique, and Rodrigo Candamil as Raúl Ceballos.